clairton/unoapi-cloud/README.md

 CONFIG_SESSION_PHONE_CLIENT=Unoapi Name that will be displayed on smartphone connection CONFIG_SESSION_PHONE_NAME=Chrome Browser Name = Chrome | Firefox | Edge | Opera | Safari
 WHATSAPP_VERSION=Version of whatsapp, default is [2, 2413, 1]
+CONSUMER_TIMEOUT_MS=miliseconds in timeout for consume job, default is 5000
 ```

 Bucket env to config assets media compatible with S3, this config can't save in redis: